imkailey/JRNL/live.md

 ---

 ## 15 Jul 1985 Pg 5

 ### Long on performances, short on political context
-- Live aid more nostalgic than revolutionary than Woodstock
+- Live Aid more nostalgic than revolutionary than Woodstock
 - Very little Black representation for an event giving to Africa
 - Didn't really focus on the details of what was going on, first was virtue signaling
 - Current music environment did not focus on the bigger picture, who was influenced by what and who influences what